spacetx/starfish/docs/source/roadmap.md

 The diversity of infrastructures leveraged by SpaceTx labs and institutes have caused them to make different decisions about which workflow runner to use (EBI: HPC+Nextflow, UCSC: ?+Toil, Broad: GCP+Cromwell, Allen: HCP+Grid Engine, Zhuang: HCP+Grid Engine+SnakeMake, etc.).
 Because institutional users tend to be heavily committed to their infrastructure of choice, it is unlikely that we will convert them.
 However, by implementing a library that can be leveraged by each workflow runner, we enable Starfish to be used across these groups.

 Nevertheless, to demonstrate Starfish's scale, we will implement workflows on one or more existing pipeline runner and keep this work distinct from the underlying library.
 This pipeline runner will be capable of processing a complete experiment consisting of arbitrary numbers of fields of view for any SpaceTx lab and will leverage cloud-based parallelism to accomplish the processing of any SpaceTx experiment in under 2 hours.
-We will consider the HCA use case when designing our MVP workflows in order to maximize initial compatibility.
+We will consider the HCA use case when designing our version 0.1.0 workflows in order to maximize initial compatibility.

 ### A Developer Focus Point
 Two key aims of Starfish and SpaceTx are to (1) encourage convergence of the community onto a single object model for processing of image-based transcriptomics data and (2) make it easier to develop pipelines by providing a high-performance platform.
 To facilitate this, we must encourage developers to work on starfish through active outreach and by being encouraging and helpful.

-## Outstanding work to complete the MVP
+## Outstanding work to complete 0.1.0

 ### A General Format and Object Model for Image-based Transcriptomics